This article explores the many fantastic things to do in Torrance (Los Angeles County), California!

 To make the most of the pass, some families visit in the afternoon, go out to eat (or go home to rest a bit) and then return during the evening to do some more attractions.

 Before paying full price for an all-day pass, check websites such as Groupon to score a discount.

 Get Moving at One of the City’s Parks

-As any big city, Torrance has a wide array of open spaces designated for the public’s enjoyment.
-Several parks have running, volleyball, basketball, baseball, tennis, swimming, playground and picnicking facilities.
+Like any big city, Torrance has a wide array of open spaces designated for the public’s enjoyment.
+Several parks have running, volleyball, basketball, baseball, tennis, swimming, playground, and picnicking facilities.